8 Easy and Delicious Longevity Asian Noodle CNY recipes for long life!

 Note: these noodles are stir-fried, but if you prefer soupy ones, try this easy vegan Asian noodle soup recipe that's done in 20 minutes without using a stock cube!

-If rice isn't your thing, I have 17 Asian recipes to help you use up leftover rice!
+If rice isn't your thing, I also have 17 Asian recipes to help you use up leftover rice for your next family gathering!

 Chinese New Year traditional beliefs